kiali/kiali/deploy/jenkins-ci/README.md

 because that is the branch that GitHub Pages gets the content for the Helm Chart Repository HTTP server.

-### Building a patch release omitting the front-end

-First, make sure that all fixes are properly committed to the back-end repository (don't change version numbers).

-In the current Kiali project workflow, patch releases are built off from a version branch rather than the `master` branch.

-Set the Pipeline parameters as follows:

-* RELEASE_TYPE: Use `patch`.
-* RELEASING_BRANCHES: The branch name of the repositories to generate the release from; e.g. `refs/heads/v0.20`.
-The build assumes that all repositories have a branch with this name.
-* SKIP_UI_RELEASE: Set to `y`.

-The front-end that will be bundled in the container image will be the version specified in the main Makefile
-(e.g: https://github.com/kiali/kiali/blob/v0.20.0/Makefile#L16).
-The front-end
-will be downloaded from the NPM registry.
-If you want to bundle a different front-end version, use the UI_VERSION parameter; for example.

-* UI_VERSION: `0.19.0`

 ### Building a major release

 In the current Kiali project workflow, major releases are built off